Domaine Modat - Côtes du Roussillon De-ci De-là 2022

 Guide Hachette des vins

-Rated wine (2025 guide): 2 stars (Outstanding wine)
+Wine rated (2025 guide) 2* Stars (Outstanding wine)

-Rated estate (2021 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2021 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the wine:

-Grown on gneiss and granite-sand soils, the white grape varieties (White and Gray Grenache, Macabeu, and White Carignan) are harvested “here and there,” scattered among very old red vines, then vinified in large oak casks and demi-muids, followed by 10 months of aging on the lees.
+Grown on gneiss and granite-sand soils, the white grape varieties (White and Gray Grenache, Macabeu, and White Carignan) are harvested “here and there,” scattered among very old red vines, then vinified in large oak vats and demi-muids, followed by 10 months of aging on the lees.
 This results in a mineral, lively, taut wine, with very subtle oak providing structure and a pleasant smoothness on the mid-palate, leading to a fresh finish with notes of lemon and lychee.

 About the estate: